twomice/civicrm-website-org/README.md

 # Upgrades

+Upgrades (especially CiviCRM upgrades) should be

+1) tested on a local copy first, then commited to the repo, then
+2) tested on www-test

+If all went smoothly in both instances, they can be carried out on the production server.

+Notes:
+* The drush command 'drush updb' is useful for just applying db upgrades when the code upgrade has already been done with a git pull (as is the case on www-test and www-prod).
+* The drush command 'civicrm-upgrade' is useful for upgrading CiviCRM from the command line

-Upgrades (especially CiviCRM upgrades) should be tested locally and on the test infrastructure before being carried out on the production server.
+Needless to say, if you do notice anything going wrong and on the test infrastructure before being carried out on the production server.

 Put the site into maintanence mode before upgrading